hermmanhender/eprllib/docs/3-KeyConcepts.rst

 *   **RLlib Policies and eprllib Agents:**

-    RLlib policies are used to control eprllib agents.
+    RLlib policies are used to control ``eprllib`` agents.
 The policy determines the actions that the agent takes based on its observations.

     .. .. image:: Images/rllib_integration.png
     ..     :width: 600
     ..     :alt: RLlib and eprllib integration
     ..     :align: center

-By understanding these key concepts, you'll be well-equipped to start developing your own RL agents for building energy optimization and control using eprllib.
+By understanding these key concepts, you'll be well-equipped to start developing your own RL agents for building energy optimization and control using ``eprllib``.